Cutoff for mixtures of permuted Markov chains: reversible case: First steps towards nice trajectories

-The first error bound that need to be strengthened is in the coupling with a quasi-tree (Lemma \ref{lem:coupling_quasiT}).
+The first error bound that needs to be strengthened is in the coupling with a quasi-tree (Lemma \ref{lem:coupling_quasiT}).
 From the comparison with a binomial variable, we see that one long-range cycle must be allowed to obtain a $o(1/n)$ error bound.
-We thus need to consider a quasi-tree model which contains at most one long-range cycle.
+We thus formalize a new model of quasi-trees model allowed to contain one long-range cycle.